wrolpi/wrolpi-help/docs/system/recommended-hardware.md

 ## Recommended Hardware

-WROLPis is expected to run in one of two systems, on a Raspberry Pi, or on a computer running Debian OS.
+WROLPi is expected to run in one of two systems, on a Raspberry Pi, or on a computer running Debian OS.

 ### Recommended Raspberry Pi Hardware